Skip advert

 Advertisement - Article continues below

-The main draw to the BMW 330e is its CO2 emissions, which stand at 30-34g/km depending on both specification and whether or not you go for the xDrive four-wheel-drive model, which is heavier.
-Every version is appealing for company car drivers, though, as it delivers a much lower tax rating than diesel equivalents.
-Not only that, but this petrol-electric version is smoother, quieter and faster than the diesel versions that used to dominate the company car park.
+The main draw to the BMW 330e is its CO2 emissions, which start from just 19g/km – not much more than half of the pre-facelift 3 Series.
+Every version is appealing for company car drivers, though, as it delivers a much lower tax rating than solely petrol or diesel equivalents.
+Not only that, but this petrol-electric version is smoother, quieter and faster than the diesel versions that used to dominate the company car park, and BMW itself has discontinued the diesel 320d.

 The 330e is available in Sport and M Sport trim levels, although even the entry-level models are well-equipped and good to drive.
-It’s roomy inside, despite the boot space being reduced to 375 litres due to the 12kWh battery pack taking up some space, which is a common trade-off with plug-in hybrid cars.
-An 80 per cent charge takes two and a half hours from a home wall box, although most people will simply plug-in overnight.
+It’s roomy inside, despite the boot space being reduced to 375 litres due to the 20kWh battery pack taking up some space, which is a common trade-off with plug-in hybrid cars.
+An 80% charge takes two and a half hours from a home wall box, although most people will simply plug-in overnight.
+The plug-in hybrid 330e is sure to attract business and private customers thanks to its low running costs.
+While it’s more costly to buy outright than the diesel BMW 320d, the plug-in hybrid 330e is sure to attract business and private customers thanks to its low running costs.

 MPG, running costs & CO2